learn-co-curriculum/node-modules-core/README.md

 ## Main Core Modules

 There are a lot of core modules but not as many compare to other platforms/environments like Python.
 The philosophy of Node is to keep the core lean and thin.
-But because Node was build for networking (web app, clients and servers) with mind, the creators of Node bundled it with some great module.
+But because Node was build for networking (web app, clients and servers) with mind, the creators of Node bundled it with some great modules.
 Really you can build your entire HTTP or IRC server with just core modules!

 Here is the list of the core modules for v5.1:

-* [`assert`](https://nodejs.org/api/assert.html): A simple set of assertion test
+* [`assert`](https://nodejs.org/api/assert.html): A simple set of assertion tests
 * [`cluster`](https://nodejs.org/api/cluster.html): Interface to launch a cluster (multiple) of Node processes to increase performance
 * [`crypto`](https://nodejs.org/api/crypto.html): Cryptographic functionality for OpenSSL, HMAC, etc.
 * [`events`](https://nodejs.org/api/events.html): Interface for asynchronous event-driven architecture (used by many other core modules)